Nontrivial multi-product commutation relation toward reducing T-count in sequential Pauli-based computation: Compiler benchmark using MCR

 We create the benchmark circuits via quantum circuit unoptimization using the quantum circuit simulator Stim~\cite{stim}.
 We can entirely characterize the type of a multi-Pauli rotation gate by a Pauli string specifying the rotation axis and a sign indicating whether the rotation angle is $\pi/4$ or $-\pi/4$.
 Stim is well-suited for dealing with such circuits, as it allows efficient updates of Pauli strings under Clifford conjugation while preserving small representations.
 Since the unoptimized circuit consists solely of multi-Pauli rotation gates with angles of $\pm \pi/4$, they can be exactly decomposed into Clifford$+T$ gates.
 To save benchmark circuit data, we use the Qasm~\cite{qasm} and qc file formats~\cite{reversible_benchmark}.
 To ensure that the unoptimization process preserves circuit equivalence as defined in Eq.~\eqref{eq:equivalence}, we verify correctness using the MQT-qcec tool provided by The Munich Quantum Toolkit~\cite{mqt}.
 All source code used in this work is available on GitHub~\cite{my_github}.

 Table~\ref{tab:compiler_performance} summarizes the averaged results.
 The table includes the $T$-count before optimization, followed by the output from each compiler: the reduced $T$-count and the corresponding reduction percentage.
 For FastTODD, an additional column shows the number of ancilla qubits $n_h$ introduced via Hadamard gadgetization.
 As expected, we verify that the $T$-counts $t_{\rm unopt}$ and $t_{\rm opt}$ increase as the number of qubits $n$ increases.

+We first assess the performance of the MCR Compiler proposed in Sec.~\ref{subsec: mcr_aware_compiler} on this benchmark dataset.
+The MCR Compiler consistently achieves $T$-count reduction rates close to $100\%$ across all values of $n$, effectively restoring the $T$-count to that of the original circuit.
+This demonstrates that MCR-based transformations can serve as an effective optimization primitive for $T$-count reduction.

-Among the compilers, FastTODD consistently achieves the most substantial reductions.
-For instance, at $n=2$, it reduces the $T$-count by over 33\%.
-However, its effectiveness drops as $n$ increases, reaching 0\% at $n=9$.
+In contrast, none of the four existing compilers produces reductions comparable to those obtained by the MCR Compiler at any circuit size.
+Among them, FastTODD consistently achieves the largest $T$-count reductions.
+For instance, at $n=2$, it reduces the $T$-count by over 30\%.
+However, its effectiveness rapidly drops as $n$ increases, reaching well below 1\% for $n \geq 6$.
 Moreover, FastTODD introduces a large number of ancilla qubits $n_h$ during Hadamard gadgetization.
 For example, at $n=9$, it requires over 630 ancilla qubits, increasing the total number of qubits by more than 70 times.
-Compilation becomes computationally expensive at this scale, with runtimes exceeding 21 hours per circuit, despite yielding no improvement in $T$-count.
-In comparison, PyZX and TMerge provide modest reductions for small circuits, but their performance similarly degrades as $n$ grows, with both reaching 0\% reduction at $n=9$.
+Compilation becomes computationally expensive at this scale, with runtimes exceeding 21 h per circuit on average, despite yielding only marginal improvements in $T$-count.
+In comparison, PyZX and TMerge provide modest reductions for small circuits, but their performance similarly degrades as $n$ grows, with both reaching reductions below the 1\% level at $n = 5$.
 Pytket, on the other hand, consistently shows a relatively lower reduction rate compared to other compilers.